true-north-engineering/pbz-educ/lab3/SOLUTIONS.md

 ENTRYPOINT ["java", "-jar", "app.jar"]
 ```

 Go back to `compose.yaml`.
 In there, create a new service named `spring-lab3-app-json`, have it use `Dockerfule` in build, expose the `8080` port, have it depend on `mysql-data` service on condition that it is healthy.
 ALso, define the -env_file with name `.env-json`.
-Create that file and fill it with the values from `.env-example` (make sure that the profile is `json-logs`).
+Create that file and fill it with the values from `.env-example` (make sure that the profile is `json-logs` and that the database credentials are wrong, you will see why shortly).

 ```
 spring-lab3-app-json: